 There are three different status levels:

-To receive the AMI certificate of recognition indicating that a level is fully recognized, 100% of the lead teachers at that level are AMI trained and all of the AMI standards must be achieved.
+To receive the AMI certificate of recognition indicating that a level is fully recognized, 100% of teachers at that level are AMI trained and all of the AMI standards must be achieved.

 For schools that do not meet all of the standards, AMI/USA offers these alternatives: